dharmelolar/chrome-DevTools/src/guide/README.md

 ![chrome-devtools](https://res.cloudinary.com/dharme/image/upload/v1681212624/Screenshot_2023-04-11_at_12.29.04_dblsta.png)

-To access the other tabs available in the devtools, click on the three dotted icon  in the devtools and navigate to more tools.
+To access the other tabs available in the devtools, click on the three-dotted icon in the devtools and navigate to more tools.

 ![chrome devtools](https://res.cloudinary.com/dharme/image/upload/v1681211629/Screenshot_2023-04-11_at_11.43.23_wgnzui.png)